GoSadi Skill Levels

 INTERMEDIATE

-The intermediate level is for someone who’s got the basics down and is ready for something more challenging.
+The intermediate level is for someone who has the basics down and is ready for something more challenging.
 This level has skills reading a pattern, schematics and chart.
 This level often includes more complex stitch and row patterns, a variety of specialty stitches and techniques, more advanced colorwork (stranded or intarsia) and mid-level shaping and finishing with either simple seam or join, or 3 needle bind off in knitting.
 An intermediate level can also achieve basic cables in both knit and crochet.
 Additionally techniques include picking up stitches, button holes and edging.

 ADVENTUROUS